Ella Lloyd: F1 Academy

-2024: Wildcard entrant

 Lloyd's 2024 F1 Academy car in the paddock at the Marina Bay Street Circuit.

-In 2024, along with her British F4 commitments, Lloyd served as the wildcard entry for the fifth round of the all-female F1 Academy series at Singapore.
+In 2024, along with her British F4 commitments, Lloyd served as the wildcard entry in Round 5 of the all-female F1 Academy series at Singapore.
 Although mechanical issues limited her mileage in practice, Lloyd qualified eighth, a mere 0.111 off fourth place.
-She improved to 6th and 7th in the races, but a penalty for a false start demoted her to 9th in Race 1.
+She improved to sixth and seventh in both races, but a penalty for a false start demoted her to ninth in Race 1.

-2025 and 2026: Full seasons

 For the 2025 season, it was announced that Lloyd would be entering the series under Rodin Motorsport with support from McLaren, having joined the McLaren Driver Development Programme.
-At the first round in Shanghai, Lloyd qualified eleventh.
-Though starting at the pitlane for race one, she managed to climb her way up to 6th place, and in race two she finished in 7th.
-In Round 2 at Jeddah, she won her first F1 Academy race in Race 1.
+In Round 1 at Shanghai, Lloyd qualified 11th.
+Though starting at the pitlane for Race 1, she managed to climb her way up to sixth place, and in Race 2 she finished in seventh.
+In Round 2 at Jeddah, she won her first F1 Academy race in the reverse grid Race 1.
 In Round 4 at Montreal, she finished all three races in second place.

-Lloyd is set to remain with Rodin Motorsport and McLaren for the 2026 season.
+Lloyd finished in fourth in the drivers' championship and was the top-scoring rookie of the season.